Why Deficit Deadlift?

 By starting in a deep, inefficient pulling position, deficit deadlifts teach you to be quicker and more powerful off the floor.

-When you return to standard deadlifts, you should find that you are much stronger at the start of each rep.
+When you return to the standard deadlift, you should find that you are much stronger at the start of each rep.

 #2.
 Better for Building Muscle